google/ExoPlayer/extensions/ffmpeg/README.md

 NDK_PATH="<path to Android NDK>"
 ```

-* Fetch and build ffmpeg.
+* Fetch and build FFmpeg.

 For example, to fetch and build for armv7a: